jupyterhub/traefik-proxy/docs/source/file.md

     c.JupyterHub.proxy_class = "traefik_file"
     ```

-* use the TraefikFileProviderProxy object, in which case, you have to import the module, e.g.:
+* use the TraefikFileProxy object, in which case, you have to import the module, e.g.:

     ```python
-    from jupyterhub_traefik_proxy import TraefikFileProviderProxy
+    from jupyterhub_traefik_proxy import TraefikFileProxy
-    c.JupyterHub.proxy_class = TraefikFileProviderProxy
+    c.JupyterHub.proxy_class = TraefikFileProxy
     ```